fbpx

 “I say to retail workers, we will back you and we will protect you.
 There is no place for anyone who abuses shopworkers, and we are changing the law to come after you.”

-More than half of the staff that Motorola surveyed thought their employer could do more on safety, with panic buttons, CCTV and body cameras the top three tools requested in local shops.
+More than half of the staff that Motorola surveyed thought their employer could do more on safety.
+Panic buttons, CCTV and body cameras were the top three tools staff are requesting in local shops.

 Vivienne Francis, vice-president, channel sales EMEA at Motorola Solutions, said: “No one should feel unsafe at work, but our survey reveals retail workers’ concerns for their own safety and the safety of shoppers.